 Bake for 15 minutes or until the tops of the dynamite is browned.
-Optionally, the last 2 to 3 minutes, the oven setting may be changed to low broil to quickly brown the tops of the dynamite cups.
+As an option, during the last 2 to 3 minutes the oven setting may be changed to low broil to quickly brown the tops of the dynamite cups.

 If using fresh seafood, there is no need to pre-cook the seafood (as in step #3 for frozen seafood), bake dynamite for 20 minutes until the seafood is cooked through.

 Garnish the tops of each dynamite cup with a touch of additional masago for added color and flavor.

 - You can skip the step for sautéeing the mushrooms altogether and fresh mushrooms can be baked with the dynamite mixture, but the end result will be slightly watery due to the mushroom's moisture content.

 - A variation of the traditional dynamite is a spicy version.
 The recipe available here can easily be adjusted by adding Sriracha, Chinese hot chili sauce.
 The level of heat can be made to suit your preference.
 In addition to Sriracha, Japanese shichimi (7-chili spices) can also be incorporated for an extra layer of heat.